 - Try this: Stock necessary items wherever you change diapers so you have them quickly on hand.
-If Baby likes to roll off the table, find a plastic mat that you can lie down on the floor to change him on.
-If Baby tends to kick or flail, use one arm to keep his body still, and the other to do the changing.
+If Baby likes to roll off the table, find a plastic mat that you can lie down on the floor to change her on.
+If Baby tends to kick or flail, use one arm to keep her body still, and the other to do the changing.
 And finally, prioritize.
-If Baby escapes at the end of a diaper change and runs back to the living room in the nude, let him play for a little bit while you clean up and re-stock.
-As long as you’re not expecting company, you can get him in some clothes later.
+If Baby escapes at the end of a diaper change and runs back to the living room in the nude, let her play for a little bit while you clean up and re-stock.
+As long as you’re not expecting company, you can get her in some clothes later.

 What’s love got to do with it?

 Above all, it can be helpful to try to make diaper-changing less of a tedious task, and more of a special moment that the two of you get to share.
-Before you do any diaper changing, try tickling and kissing Baby while he is on the table.
+Before you do any diaper changing, try tickling and kissing Baby while she is on the table.
 Even if Baby is just going through a diaper changing-hating stage, it’s worth using this time to bring the two of you closer together.
 Diaper changes may be a little tedious, after all, but the day that they end will come sooner than you expect, and in five or ten years you might find yourself missing these diaper-changing days.

 - “19 Ways To Keep Your Baby or Toddler Happy During Diaper Changes.”
 AhaParenting.
 Dr Laura Markham, 2017.
 Available at www.ahaparenting.com/Ages-stages/babies/baby-toddler-hates-diaper-change.